Heat Warning in Effect

 Two sets of stacked bar graphs demonstrate the transition of 'Paratransit Ride-On Vehicles Type' and 'TheBus' Vehicle Types from non-EVs to EVs by 2050.

-Description: Two sets of stacked bar graphs demonstrate the transition of 'Paratransit Ride-On Vehicles Type' and 'TheBus' Vehicle Types from non-EVs to EVs by 2050.
+Description: Two sets of stacked bar graphs demonstrate the transition of 'Paratransit Ride-On Vehicles Types' and 'TheBus' Vehicle Types from non-EVs to EVs by 2050.
 Solid blue bars represent non-EVs, with red hatched bars indicating EVs, projecting an almost complete transition to EVs by 2050.
 By 2050, EVs are projected to make up nearly 100% of the Paratransit Ride-On vehicles.
 The second set, labeled 'TheBus' Vehicle Types, follows a similar pattern with blue bars for non-EVs and red hatched bars for EVs, projecting a complete transition to EVs by 2050.

 Increasing the Number of County Zero-Emission Vehicles